R/wallstreetbets

 r/wallstreetbets, also known as WallStreetBets or WSB, is a subreddit where participants discuss stock and option trading.
-It has become notable for its colorful and profane jargon, aggressive trading strategies, and for playing a major role in the GameStop short squeeze that caused losses for some US firms and short sellers in a few days in early 2021.
+It has become notable for its colorful jargon, aggressive trading strategies, stories of extreme gains and losses made in the stock market, and for playing a major role in the GameStop short squeeze that caused significant losses for a number of US hedge funds and short sellers for a duration of time in early 2021.

-The community is run by u/OPINION_IS_UNPOPULAR, who has moderated the community for over 9 years.

 Overview

 The subreddit, describing itself through the tagline "Like 4chan found a Bloomberg terminal", is known for its aggressive trading strategies, which primarily revolve around highly speculative, leveraged options trading.
 Members of the subreddit are often young retail traders and investors who ignore fundamental investment practices and risk management techniques, so their activities are often considered gambling.
 The growing popularity of no-commission brokers and mobile online trading has potentially contributed to the growth of such trading trends.
 Members of the communities often see high-risk day trading as an opportunity to quickly improve their financial conditions and obtain additional income.
 Some of the members tend to use borrowed capital, like student loans, to bet on certain "meme stocks" that show popularity within the community.

-The subreddit is also known for its profane and juvenile nature, with members often referring to themselves as "autists", "retards", "degenerates", and "apes".
+The subreddit is also known for its use of profane humor, with members often referring to themselves as "autists", "retards", "degenerates", and "apes".
 Users also frequently use slang such as "stonks" for stocks; "tendies" for gains or profits; "gay bears" for those who expect a stock to decline, for stock shorters, or as a general insult; "DD" (from "due diligence") for analysis of potential trades; "bagholder" for one whose position has severely dropped in value; "diamond hands" for holding stocks adamantly; and "paper hands" for selling at the first sign of loss.
+Members of the community post memes and joke posts about the financial market, with the Meme Man (also known as Stonks guy) becoming one representation of the subreddit.